joshyan/rails-marketplace/README.md

 # Rails Marketplace

-Rails Marketplace is a project to build an ecommerce marketplace engine
+Rails Marketplace is a project to build an ecommerce marketplace engine.

 ## Installation Guideline